 This is a particularly popular pastime among students who embark on a gap year.
-Of the 153,700 gap year students who sought to volunteer in 2022, some 59,300 (16%) travelled abroad in the search of deeply enriching experiences.
+Of the 153,700 gap year students who sought to volunteer last year, some 59,300 (16%) travelled abroad in the search of deeply enriching experiences.

-Of course, it has never been easier to volunteer and travel abroad, thanks to governmental initiatives such as the ‘International Citizen Service’ programme (which is available to people aged between 18 and 35) and the ease with which you can compare cheap flights in 2023.
+Of course, it has never been easier to volunteer and travel abroad, thanks to governmental initiatives such as the ‘International Citizen Service’ programme (which is available to people aged between 18 and 35) and the ease with which you can compare cheap flights.

 But is international volunteering really right for you?
 Below, I’ll explore the universal advantages of volunteering abroad, while asking how you can determine the right path for you.